 - a.
-Provide parking spaces as required by 423.10.2.8 FBC and the District Educational Specifications provided for each school. - 1) Follow fire department access criteria presented in FFPC, NFPA 1141. - 2) Parking should be $90^{\circ}$ when possible with two-way traffic. - 3) Stall dimensions shall be a minimum 9'0" wide x 19'0" long for 90° parking, recommend 10' wide. - 4) Accessible parking number and size shall conform to FBC 423.10.2.8.7 and 11-4.1.2(5). - b.
-The LEED TEAM shall present recommendations to SDPBC PM concerning the feasibility of the following parking related Sustainable Sites credits no later than the completion of Schematic Design. - 1) SS Credit 4.1 Alternative Transportation Public Transportation Access - 2) SS Credit 4.2 Alternative Transportation Bicycle Storage and Changing Rooms - 3) SS Credit 4.3 Alternative Transportation Low Emitting and Fuel Efficient Vehicles - 4) SS Credit 4.4 Alternative Transportation Parking Capacity - 5) SS Credit 7.1 Heat Island Effect Non-roof - c.
-Provide accessible parking spaces with direct access to the main office. - d.
-Provide accessible parking spaces in each separate parking area. - e.
-Provide tabulation of proposed and required parking spaces.
+Provide parking spaces as required by 453.10.2.8 FBC-B for each school. - 1) Follow fire department access criteria presented in the FFPC and NFPA 1141. - 2) Parking should be 90° when possible with two-way traffic. - 3) Stall dimensions shall be a minimum 9'0" wide x 19'0" long for 90° parking, recommend 10' wide. - a) The absolute minimum stall is 8'6" wide x 18'6" long, compact cars only, use must be pre-authorized. - 4) Accessible parking number and size shall conform to 453.10.2.8.7 FBC-B. - b.
+Provide accessible parking spaces with direct access to the main office. - c.
+Provide accessible parking spaces in each separate parking area. - d.
+Provide tabulation of proposed and required parking spaces. - 4.
+Bicycle

-4. Bicycle

 - a.
-Provide bicycle access with a shared use path, with the following features: - 1) Minimum width of 10', 12' desirable - 2) Minimum separation from public roadways shall be 5'

-- a) Where less than 5' of separation is available, erect a 48"- tall barrier between the roadway and the path. - (1) Barrier shall be smooth and equipped to prevent puncture wounds. - (2) The barrier protection shall meet handrail-loading requirements. - 3) Minimum inside curve radius shall be 5'. - 4) Review these access criteria with the local municipality for appropriate construction of offsite improvements to maintain safe school access for cyclists.
+Provide bicycle access with a shared use path, with the following features: - 1) Minimum width of 8', 12' desirable. - 2) Minimum separation from public roadways shall be 5'. - a) Where less than 5' of separation is available, erect a 48"- tall barrier between the roadway and the path. - (1) Barrier shall be smooth and equipped to prevent puncture wounds. - (2) The barrier protection shall meet handrail-loading requirements. - 3) Minimum inside curve radius shall be 5'. - 4) Review these access criteria with the local municipality for appropriate construction of offsite improvements to maintain safe school access for cyclists.